-NOTE: To more easily spot film release from the individual grippers, use a ball point pen to trace the profile of the grippers on the film.
+NOTE: The film clamping must be equal in both the front and rear clamp assemblies.
+If clamping is not equal, correct the film tracking before completing this test.
+To more easily spot film release from the individual grippers, use a ball point pen to trace the profile of the grippers on the film.

 Using the ENTER key, activate the movement of the cam opening grippers up to the point in which the film starts to exit out of the grippers, then note which gripper has released the film first.
 Gripper pairs (front and rear) should release the film within 2 steps of one another.
-If this does not take place, the timing between the side clamps requires adjustment.
+If this does not take place, the timing between the side clamps may need adjustment.
 Refer to the chapter on mechanical adjustments.

-Figure 6-5 Side Clamp Test
+Figure 6-4: Side Clamp Test

-Film release from the side clamps should proceed sequentially from the gripper closest to the film clamp, to the gripper closest to the distributor.
+Film release from the side clamps should proceed sequentially from the gripper closest to the center clamp, to the gripper closest to the distributor.
 If this sequence does not occur, the individual gripper openings may require adjustment.
 Refer to the chapter on mechanical adjustments.